Grand Theft Auto: Chinatown Wars: Soundtrack

 Music for the opening titles of gameplay is the track "Chinatown Wars" performed by Ghostface Killah and MF Doom and produced by Oh No of Stones Throw Records.

-The DS version of the game features music by Deadmau5 among others.
+The DS version of the game features music by Deadmau5, Ticklah, The Alchemist, The Prairie Cartel and Truth and Soul Records in the form of eponymous in-game radio stations.
 On top of the soundtrack featured in the DS version of the game the PSP version features music by Anvil, Tortoise, DFA Records, Turntables on the Hudson and DJ Khalil.

 The iOS and Android version featured all the music from the DS and PSP version and allowed the player to customise a music playlist using songs from their music library.

 Development

 On 15 July 2008, at a Nintendo press conference, it was announced that Grand Theft Auto: Chinatown Wars would be released on the Nintendo DS in the following winter.
 The game contains over 900,000 lines of "hand-optimized" code.

 Release

 Marketing

 In the GameStop pre-order commercial for Grand Theft Auto: Chinatown Wars, the dialogue referred to the real-life corporate bailout in 2008.
 A new gameplay trailer was released on 6 March 2009, showing gameplay involving using a sniper rifle and interacting with keypads with the Nintendo DS' stylus.
 GameStop had a promotion where they sent around a van letting people try the game before it was released.
 Other stores gave away a "credit card" which activates $10,000 of in-game money and earlier access to better weapons.
 Amazon provided a code to unlock an exclusive bulletproof Infernus with preorders.